SPnl/nl.sp.correctcontribution/README.md

 # nl.sp.correctcontribution
 This is a runonce script to fix the contributions.

-The payment instruments are not set correctly and the migrated payment has moved to the wrong date
+This branch contains a correction script to correct the contributions paid by Acceptgiro.
+So that for every contribution has an amount per quarter and not per year as the contributions are per quarter.